Valder077/deskmate/JOURNAL.md

 # 21 July

 Hi I've been quite busy after undercity because I took a leave from school and there's so much things to catch up on.
 But today, we work on our oled screen animations.
 So heres a few clips of how our deskmate is going to look like.
-Finished up the normal face, eating face (1st switch), and  (something face), 2nd switch.
-I had to research a lot for this part because this stuff was really new to me but we did it!!!!
+Finished up the normal face, eating face (1st switch), and  a bit of theanimations for the 2nd switch.
+However, I feel like i can only I had to research a lot for this part because this stuff was really new to me but we did it!!!!

 (desk mate animations )
+(photo of heart)

 # 23 July
-Today we sort out our pomodoro timers
+Today I did some research again and finally finished the firmware for the pomodoro timer which the 3rd and 4th switch will control AND WE'RE DONE!!!
+Heres a picture of how its going to look like.

+(timer photo)

+# 25 July
+Had to make some final refinements.